 This charming walker can help your tot work on balance, coordination, and eventually, walking.
 Until then, it still looks adorable!

-Hape Wonder Walker Push and Pull Toddler Walking Toy
+Hape Wonder Walker Toddler Walking Toy

 Hape is the world’s largest manufacturer of wooden toys.
 Environmental and social responsibility is an important value for the company.
 If these are important to you as well, consider this walker.